Papua New Guinea: National Mask Festival in East New Britain

 If the festival takes place in Kokopo, the showground is just next to the Gazelle International Hotel, making it a very convenient base.

-Please note that women and girls MUST NOT touch Duk-Duk and Tambuan masks.
+Additional information: Women and girls MUST NOT touch Duk-Duk and Tambuan masks.

 LOVED IT?
 PLEASE SHARE